Recommended guidelines for submissions:

-1. There is no single, requisite format for the Review papers; however, authors should strive to adhere to a standard format from a premier journal in their respective fields.
+1. There is no single, requisite format for Original Research and Review papers; however, authors should strive to adhere to a standard format from a premier journal in their respective field(s).

-5. The scope of a Review Paper should be broad and not dominated by the authors' own research work.
+3. The scope of a Review Paper should be broad and not dominated by authors' own research.

-6. Progress articles dealing with the authors' own research, as opposed to Review papers, should preferably not exceed 2000 words, 5 display items, and 50 citations.
+4. Progress articles, which focus on authors' own research, as opposed to review papers, should not exceed 2,000 words, 5 display items, and 50 citations.

-9. Reviews may be supplemented by a glossary for lay-man readers, and papers in all disciplines encouraged.
+9. Reviews may be supplemented by a glossary for lay readers, and papers in all disciplines are encouraged.

-For any additional concerns, please feel free to contact us anytime at firstname.lastname@example.org.
+For any questions or concerns, please feel free to contact the editorial board any time at email@example.com.

 Click here for Formatting Guidelines